 Now that you understand IAM Roles, we can talk about what Paige Thompson did:

-Whether it was a security group / ACL or their own custom web application firewalls, whatever it was, it was apparently pretty easy to close down as noted in the official complaints and records.
+Whether it was a security group / ACL, their own custom web application firewalls, SSRF, whatever it was, it was apparently pretty easy to close down as noted in the official complaints and records.

-Once in the Server, she was able to act "as if" she was the server itself
+Once in the Server, or had the ability to execute commands on it, she was able to act "as if" she was the server itself.

 Since the Server's